marceloaugusto80/react-ssr-express/readme.md

 <img src="images/img1.jpg" />
 ```

 Another example.
-To fetch the file `./client/src/resources/data/foo.txt` you can do something like this:
+To fetch the file located at `./client/src/resources/data/foo.txt` during development, you can do something like this in your code:
 ``` javascript
 fetch("data/foo.txt")
     .then(response => response.text())